Detection of astrophysical gravitational wave sources by TianQin and LISA: Intermediate mass ratio inspirals

 \section{Intermediate mass ratio inspirals}

 Intermediate mass black holes (IMBHs) in the mass range $10^2-10^5\,{\rm M_\odot}$ are considered to be the ``missing link'' between SBHs and MBHs.
-They are thought to form in dense stellar systems such as globular clusters through the collapse of a very massive star assembled by stellar collisions~\cite{portegies-zwart_mcmillan_2002,freitag_amaro-seoane_2006,freitag_gurkan_2006,giersz_leigh_2015,mapelli_2016} or via multiple interactions/mergers between SBHs and stars~\cite{giersz_leigh_2015,di-carlo_giacobbo_2019,rizzuto_naab_2021,gonzalez_kremer_2021}.
-Other possible formation scenarios are the direct collapse of massive stars with extremely low metallicity~\cite{madau_rees_2001,bromm_coppi_2002,ohkubo_nomoto_2009,spera_mapelli_2017} or of gaseous clouds in the early universe~\cite{latif_schleicher_2013}, a seeding in high-redshift, metal-poor galactic halos~\cite{bellovary_volonteri_2011}, and their formation in active galactic nuclei~\cite{mckernan_ford_2012} or the circumnuclear regions of galactic discs~\cite{taniguchi_shioya_2000}.
+They are thought to form in dense stellar systems such as globular clusters through the collapse of a very massive star assembled by stellar collisions~\citep{portegies-zwart_mcmillan_2002,freitag_amaro-seoane_2006,freitag_gurkan_2006,giersz_leigh_2015,mapelli_2016} or via multiple interactions/mergers between SBHs and stars~\citep{giersz_leigh_2015,di-carlo_giacobbo_2019,rizzuto_naab_2021,gonzalez_kremer_2021}.
+Other possible formation scenarios are the direct collapse of massive stars with extremely low metallicity~\citep{madau_rees_2001,bromm_coppi_2002,ohkubo_nomoto_2009,spera_mapelli_2017} or of gaseous clouds in the early universe~\citep{latif_schleicher_2013}, a seeding in high-redshift, metal-poor galactic halos~\citep{bellovary_volonteri_2011}, and their formation in active galactic nuclei~\citep{mckernan_ford_2012} or the circumnuclear regions of galactic discs~\citep{taniguchi_shioya_2000}.
+The formation of IMBHs as remnants of Population III stars has also been discussed in the literature~\citep{sakurai_yoshida_2017,wang_tanikawa_2022,liu_wang_2023}.